viktor-dimitrov/viktor-dimitrov/README.md

  ![meteonoob](https://github.com/viktor-dimitrov/viktor-dimitrov/blob/main/images/meteonoob_1.jpg?raw=true)

-### This is my first independent front end project that I did after the JS Applications course.
+### This is my first independent Front End project that I did after the course "JS Applications".
 #### Libraries and APIs used
 - "lit-html" for templating.
 - "page.js" for routing.